sharpbrick/powered-up/README.md

 ````
 ***Note**: see also in `examples/SharpBrick.PoweredUp.Examples/BaseExample.cs` and `examples/SharpBrick.PoweredUp.Examples/Program.cs` for getting an idea of how to switch to BlueGiga-adapter by using program-arguments.*

+For more details on using BlueGiga-adapter, also on Raspberry Pi or Ubuntu, see [here.](docs/bleadapters/BlueGigaBLED112.md)

 # Command Line Experience

 The `poweredup` command line utility intends to allow the inspection of LEGO Wireless Protocol / Powered UP hubs and devices for their properties.
 It has utilities for ...